Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/933881863234256896/unknown.png)
   \
-  You can buffer the updash right dash for the super at the beginning of the room.</b>
+  You can buffer the updash into right dash for the super at the beginning of the room.</b>
   After hitting the coin, if you dash high into the dreamblock you can dreamhyper out of that specific dreamblock.
 If you're low just jump out how you normally would.
   \
   For the end part, you want to upleft demo when you're under the last spinner